Jakub-Ner/WeatherApp-Observer/cmake-build-debug/_deps/googletest-src/docs/gmock_cook_book.md

 more constraints than necessary is *baaad* - even worse than not having enough constraints.

-This may be counter-intuitive.
+This may be m_counter-intuitive.
 How could tests that verify more be worse than tests that verify less?
 Isn't verification the whole point of tests?

 The answer lies in *what* a test should verify. **A good test verifies the